FOR A SAFER SPACE

 Two Spirit

-- An umbrella term used in Inidgenous cultures to describe an individual who has both a masculine and a feminine spirit.
+- An umbrella term used in Inidgenous cultures to describe an individual who has both

 Lesbian